QuentinVincenot/data-cleaning/README.md

 There are some cases when a feature has pretty homogeneous values but a **few missing ones**.
 If this feature is numerical, like my `Height` dataset feature, it can be clever to replace the missing values by the mean of this feature (`mean_value_filling`).

+### e/ Useless observations deletion

+Some feature like `Name` permit to identify data points in the dataset.
+However, this value can be **missing** soometimes, and analysis that requires identification or relationships are difficult to proceed in these cases.
+Then, deleting these single observations help you narrow your dataset to only useful information and individuals (`useless_observation_deletion`).

 ## 3) Dataset transformation

 ---